Kalingapatnam

+Kalinga is ancient name for present day Odisha.
+Kalingapatnam was part of greater Kalinga Empire.

 Dargah Shariff of Shaik Madeena Acquiline is situated at this place.

 History

-Kalingapatnam (Kalinga Patana in Odia) was one of ancient Kalinga's harbour villages.
+Kalingapatnam was one of ancient Kalinga's harbour villages.
 European merchants disembarked from the ships and made it their port.
 It was a minor port and Europeans resided here during East India Company regime.
 Until 1958, huge ships from Malaysia and Singapore arrived at this port.
-Perfumes, textiles etc were exported to other countries from here.
+Perfumes, textiles etc. were exported to other countries from here.
 There was a huge coco plantation spread across the local beaches that were also exported.
 Kalingapatana port was closed during British rule in India to avoid other invaders entering the country.
 However, the lighthouse constructed by the British at Kalingapatana port stands as a witness to the European regime.

 Climate

 Tourism

 Kalingapatnam Beach is the place where river Vamsadhara empties into Bay of Bengal.
 Buddhist stupas were excavated by the Archaeological department at Salihundam, Ramateertham etc.

 A new Shiva temple is being built near the Kalingapatnam Beach towards Machilesam, by K.J.Rao & Co.